"

 Format

-In general, the format of most magazines allows for a more in-depth discussion of a topic than possible in the relatively constrained space available in newspapers.
+Generally, the format of most magazines allows for a more in-depth discussion of a topic than is possible in the relatively constrained space available in newspapers.
 Most large newspapers, such as The Washington Post or the Los Angeles Times, generally cap even their longest articles at 1,000 words (State of the Media, 2004).
 Magazines, however, frequently allow for double that word count when publishing articles of great interest (State of the Media, 2004).
 Length, however, varies from magazine to magazine and story to story.
 Coverage of the war in Iraq offers a good example of this variance.
 Researchers studied magazine coverage of Iraq for four weeks in 2003 by examining the difference in reporting among Time, Newsweek, and U.S. News & World Report.

 Choice to Publish